 Cloud Memorystore instance [your-instance-name]".

 Maintenance notifications are not sent out by default.
-If you want to get a notification for an upcoming maintenance you must do both of the following:
+If you want to get a notification for an upcoming maintenance you must do all of the following:

 Notifications are sent to the email address associated with your Google account.
 It is not possible to configure a custom email alias (for instance, a team email alias), nor is it possible to subscribe another email address other than your own.